nfisher1226/slt/README.md

   reaches a minimum barrier.

 * -x - output the values in hex instead of as integers
-## Seven complete versions
+## Eight complete versions
 The program was originally coded in C as it's a language that I'm fairly competent in.
 The distribution now also includes a complete rewrite in Rust, and another in Zig, both undertaken as learning exercises.
 For the sake of completeness, I then decided to try Python.
 And after that, as I've been curious about Nim, I ported it to that language as well.
 Now that I know this program inside and out, I decided to try and write in in Hare when that language was released as well.
+And then in C++, because I should learn it.
 I know, I have a problem.

 All versions give identical output but have some slight differences in function.